Supersonic-Sites/FinelyTunedTechnologies/content/services.md

     title: Services
   - type: divider
     bg_color: white
-  - type: heading_full
+  - type: video_half_right
-    id: none
     bg_color: white
-    align: center
-    title: Smart Automation Done Right
-    title_size: medium
-    desc_select: true
-    desc: >-
-      There are a lot of smart home products available, but the problem to date is that they

-      haven't worked well with one another, until now.
-We found the perfect solution in both

-      the Brilliant® Smart Home System and the ButterflyMX building access video intercom

-      system, technologies designed for today and into the future.
-No special wiring required

-      for new or retrofit system installation.
-Your environment transformed into a smart

-      automated space within hours and not days.
-  - type: divider
-    bg_color: white
-  - type: video_full
     VideoID: Bgn8zZ9xbpw
+    title: Smart Automation Done <span class="text-primary">Right</span>
+    desc: There are a lot of smart home products available <span class="text-primary">today</span>, but the <span
+      class="text-primary">reality</span> is they haven't worked well with one another, until now. <strong>We found</strong> a perfect solution in both the Brilliant® Smart Home System and the ButterflyMX building access video intercom system, technologies designed for today and into the future.
+No special wiring required for new or retrofit system installation.
+Your environment transformed into a smart automated space within hours and not days.
   - type: divider
     bg_color: white
   - type: cards_fourth_img